The eternal fight between admins and computers

 For more info and more detailed configuration instructions, please refer to the doc/INSTALL file in your gnarwl tarball.

-20 Responses to “HOWTO: on vacation autoreply with Postfix/LDAP and Gnarwl”
+26 thoughts on “HOWTO: on vacation autoreply with Postfix/LDAP and Gnarwl

 One more thing I’ve noticed while using the autoreply with CR/LF: using PhpLDAPAdmin I can copy&paste multilines text only with Firefox under Linux, it doesn’t work with the Windows version, it pastes only the first line.